401(a) Plans vs. Whole Life Insurance: Which is Right for You?

 Making the Right Choice for You

-Now, I know what some financial “gurus” out there might say.
-They’ll tell you to just buy term insurance and invest the difference.
-But here’s the thing – most people don’t actually invest the difference.
+Now, I know that some financial “gurus” will confidently tell you to “buy term and invest the difference.”
+On paper, that advice sounds simple enough.
+But in reality, most people don’t actually invest the difference.
 They spend it.
-And then they’re left with no cash value and a term policy that’s getting more expensive every year.
+And years down the line, they’re left with a term policy that’s expired or getting more expensive, and no accumulated savings or financial cushion to show for it.

 Your Financial Future is in Your Hands